zdravkov/kendo-docs/api/framework/hierarchicaldatasource.md

 See the [DataSource configuration](/api/framework/datasource#configuration) for all inherited configuration.

+### schema `Object

+The schema configuration of the HierarchicalDataSource.

+### schema.model `Object`

+The model configuration of the HierarchicalDataSource.

 ### schema.model.hasChildren `Boolean | String | Function` *(default: false)*

 Specifies whether the model might have children and might be loaded.
 Applicable when the rendering of a